Lumisilk/SwiftUIPresent/README.md

 | `.fade`           | `.overFullScreen` × `.crossDissolve` |
 | `.popover`        | `.popover`                           |

-You can modify the style even more by using the modifier chain like this `.sheet.backgroundColor(.systemGray).detents([.medium()])`.
+You can customize the style further using the modifier chain, such as `.sheet.backgroundColor(.systemGray).detents([.medium()])`.

 ### Create your own style

-Conforming to  `PresentationStyle`, provide you own UIViewController implementation.

-(Will add more explanation later)
+For guidance on crafting your own styles, refer to the built-in style implementations.
+Conform to `PresentationStyle` and provide your own view controller for presentation.

 ## Limitation

-Here are some limitations and issues you may encounter when using SwiftUIPresent.
+Here are some limitations and potential issues you might encounter while using SwiftUIPresent.
-If you've found something new, or know how to fix them, please submit an issue or make a PR.
+If you discover new issues, or know solutions for the existing ones, please submit an issue or create a PR.

 ### Animation

-`withAnimation(_:_:)` has no effect on the presented content.
-Use `animation(_:value:)` modifier instead.
+When the value that triggers the animation lies outside of the content view closure, `withAnimation(_:_:)` won't have an effect on the presented content.
+Instead, use the `animation(_:value:)` modifier or extract the content into a separate view that holds the relevant properties.

 ### Implicit value passing

-Passing values implicitly via `Preference` and `Environment` is not supported. (`foregroundColor`, `navigationTitle`, etc.)
+Passing values implicitly from the outside in via `Environment` or from the inside out via `Preference` in view content closures is not supported.
+This includes properties like `foregroundColor`, `navigationTitle`, and so on.

-It is technically possible to pass all values through Environment.
-But that wouldn't be appropriate because not all values are suitable to be passed.
-For example, when there is content being presented modally, the text color of the button will set to gray by the system.
-If all `Environment` values are passed, the button on the presented content will also be gray, which is not appropriate.
-It is hard to determine what values should be passed and what should not, so you should explicitly set the values you want in the presented content.
+> While it's technically possible to pass all values through the Environment, it's not always suitable because not every value should be passed.
+For example, when content is presented modally, the system sets the text color of the buttons on the background view to gray.
+If all `Environment` values were passed along, the button on the presented content would also turn gray, which is not desired.
+Because it's challenging to determine which values to pass and which to exclude, it's recommended to explicitly set the values for the presented content.

 ### Present from the start

-Setting `isPresented` to true with popover style from the start may not work correctly.
-Try delaying the assignment by using `onAppear` with `Task` or `DispatchQueue`.
+When using the popover style, setting isPresented to true before the view has appeared may lead to incorrect behavior.
+Consider delaying the assignment by using `onAppear` combined with either `Task` or `DispatchQueue`.

-## Roadmap
+## To-do

-- [ ] Add documents
+- [x] Add documents
 - [ ] Support dismiss from the presented content itself.
 - [ ] Add optional  `onDismiss` argument to sheet and popover styles.
+- [ ] Make a icon and some more beautiful preview images.

 [swift-image]: https://img.shields.io/badge/swift-5.8-orange.svg
 [swift-url]: https://swift.org/